-A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
-A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age.
-Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.
-Health care provision or social care provision which educates or trains a child or young person is to be treated as special educational provision.
+"A child or young person has SEND if they have a learning difficulty which calls for special educational provision to be made for him or her.
+A child of compulsory school age or a young person has a learning difficulty or disability if he or she has a significantly greater difficulty in learning than the majority of others of the same age or has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools."